LeoQK/Manual/README.md

 The tools needed to match gamers and organizations are

 * nuanced documentation of the skills that a game like StarCraft II trains
-* clear guidelines on how these skills can be transferred to real-world problems
+* clear guidelines on how gaming skills can be transferred to real-world problems
 * best practices for the presentation and assessment of gaming skills in interviews